marcopra/computational_intellligence_22_23_294815/lab2/README.md

 ## Authors

-This code has been developed after discussing it with [Samuele Pino](https://github.com/samuelePino) 303332](https://github.com/samuelePino).
+This code has been developed after discussing it with [Samuele Pino 303332](https://github.com/samuelePino).
 However, our code is different.